OpenDriveLab/OccNet/README.md

 For more details about this metric, we will release a technical report within a few days, please stay tuned.

-### Occupancy Flow
+### AVE for Occupancy Flow

 Here we measure velocity errors for a set of true positives (TP).
 We use a threshold of 2m distance.

-The absolute velocity error is defined for 8 classes ('car', 'truck', 'trailer', 'bus', 'construction_vehicle', 'bicycle', 'motorcycle', 'pedestrian') in m/s.
+The absolute velocity error (AVE) is defined for 8 classes ('car', 'truck', 'trailer', 'bus', 'construction_vehicle', 'bicycle', 'motorcycle', 'pedestrian') in m/s.

 ### Occupancy Score